+- Place a card on every student's desk.

+- Encourage them to look at the cards as needed throughout the day.

-- Give students cards to carry with them.
+- Give students cards to take home.

-- Have students take pictures of the cards.
+- Keep some cards in a calming corner.

 - Keep some cards in key offices (e.g., counselor, social worker, nurse) for students to take.